owid/etl/docs/contributing.md

 If you find any issues with our datasets or our code, please [report them on GitHub](https://github.com/owid/etl/issues).

 ## Try our API
-You can try using our [API](../api/index.md) to access our data and give us feedback on it.
+You can try using our [API](../api/) to access our data and give us feedback on it.

-Basically,

 ## Suggest new datasets
-- You can try to build our datasets yourself and verify that they build cleanly
+- You can try to build our datasets yourself and verify that they build cleanly.
-- You can [report issues](https://github.com/owid/etl/issues) you encounter, either with our code or with our datasets -
+- You can [report issues](https://github.com/owid/etl/issues) you encounter, either with our code or with our datasets.
-- You can [make suggestions](https://github.com/owid/etl/discussions) for important data sets that you think would add a lot of value to our work
+- You can [make suggestions](https://github.com/owid/etl/discussions) for important data sets that you think would add a lot of value to our work.